EthenStrine/English/_posts/2018-12-11-Semester Review.md

 And renowned be thy grave!
 ```

 1\.
-Which of the following most closely identifies the rhyme pattern of the first ten
+Which of the following most closely identifies the rhyme pattern of the first ten lines?
+a. abbaccdfdf
+b. ababcdcdef
+c. ababccdefe
+d. abcbcdefef

-lines? a. abbaccdfdf b. ababcdcdef c. ababccdefe d. abcbcdefef e. ababccddee
+e. ababccddee

 2\.
 What literary form is used in lines 5 and 6?

+a. allusion
+b. personification
+c. alliteration
-a. allusion b. personification c. alliteration d. apostrophe e, simile
+d. apostrophe
+e. simile

 3\.
 What phrase serves as a refrain in the poem?

 4\.
 The entire poem is an example of the use of

+a. apostrophe
+ b. metaphor
+ c. allusion
+ d. ballad
-a. apostrophe b. metaphor c. allusion d. ballad e. sonnet
+ e. sonnet

 5\.
 Based on your reading of the poem, from which of our literary eras does this poem come?